William Clark Russell: Early years

-William Clark Russell was born in New York in the Carlton House Hotel, Broadway, one of four sons of the English composer Henry Russell and his first wife, Isabella Lloyd (1811?–1887).
+William Clark Russell was born in New York City in the Carlton House Hotel, Broadway, one of four sons of the English composer Henry Russell and his first wife, Isabella Lloyd (1811?–1887).

 It was from Isabella, "who was a relative of the poet William Wordsworth" and writer herself, that Russell inherited his love for literature and talent as a wordsmith.
 Additionally, he was the half-brother of the impresario Henry Russell and the conductor Sir Landon Ronald.

 A letter in the collection of Robert Lee Wolff provides a scalding condemnation of Russell's father, stemming from his father's abandonment of his family.If you know who my father is, I shall feel obliged by your not saying so.
 Enough if I hint at the degradation of a second marriage, at the imposition of a ready-made family of active and talkative youth to explain why I wish that you will be absolutely silent on the subject of my paternal parentageWilliam Russell was never able to forgive his father for his second marriage and his abandonment of his initial family to raise a new one with his second wife.
-Russell continued this long held resentment against his father and his new family until his father's death in 1900.
+Russell continued this long-held resentment against his father and his new family until his father's death in 1900.
 Not only did he avoid attending the funeral, but he also never acknowledged his half brothers.

 He was educated at private schools in Britain (Winchester) and France (Boulogne).
 At the latter, together with a school friend, a son of Charles Dickens, he planned to quit school to travel in Africa.
 A letter from Dickens dissuaded the boys, but Russell continued to crave a life of adventure.

 At the age of 13, Russell left school and joined the United Kingdom's Merchant Navy as an apprentice on the Duncan Dunbar.
 In 1894 he recollected:

 Russell travelled to Asia and Australia.
 Off the coast of China during 1860 he witnessed the capture of the Taku Forts by combined British and French forces.
 Later, while he was serving on the ship Hougoumont, the third mate went mad, and attacked him with a table-knife.
 Russell began to write of some of his experiences when he was confined to his quarters for a breach of discipline.

 At the age of 21, in 1866, Russell quit the Merchant Service.
 As the privations of his eight years as a sailor had gravely damaged his health, he was never completely healthy again for the rest of his life.
 The positive legacy from his service was a wealth of material on which he based a successful career as a novelist.